distro/distro.github.com/en/docs/packo/quickstart.md

 }
 {% endhighlight %}

-As you can see features have their own block and they can hook to callbacks like out of a feature.
+As you can see features have their own block and they can hook to callbacks as it was in the toplevel.

 When in a feature block you have few helper methods to work with the feature, like enabling it by default or knowing if it's enabled or disabled.
 More details [here](/en/docs/packo/reference/Feature.html).